Boiling point dependence on the altitude above sea level

 ,

-and from the 2nd paragraph - the specific volume of fluidcan be neglected.
+and the specific volume of fluid can be neglected.

 Thus, Clapeyron equation takes the following form